AlymbekovvDastan/react-game-of-thrones-app/README.md

-# React Game of thrones app
+# Game of thrones app

 This is a training project.